 The mass of the structure is reduced with the rehabilitated awning cover and the gable pediment.
-The addition of the features

-the entry and the new windows provides vertical elements to the design.
+The addition of the features The existing exterior treatments provide vertical and historical rhythms.
+The continued use of horizontal siding is consistent with the historical finish of the structure and the new glazing for the entry and the new windows provides vertical elements to the design.

 5. Setback.

-Finding: No change.

 6. Roof.

-Finding: No change.

 7. Rhythm of Openings.

-Finding: There are no changes in the rhythm of openings.
+There are no changes in the rhythm of openings.
 The replacement of the wood framed, divided light, patio door with a commercial style storefront door is an appropriate replacement to provide security and the door has a more accessible threshold height than a residential type of installation that exists.
 The door type allows for the adaptive reuse of the building.

 8. Base or Platforms.

-Finding: No change.

 9. Form.

-Finding: No change.

 10. Entrances.

-Finding: